FHICT-ADHDPlanner/General/Documentation/Researches/ADHD and Project management.md

 ![results of question 6](Images/../../Images/Question6.png)

-Details were the most chosen reason for prefering a specific way of showing a schedule.
+Details were the most chosen reason for preferring a specific way of showing a schedule.
 Collaboration and visualization were the next highest up.
 It is important to have multiple options when it comes to planning with ADHD.
 That way they can chose what works best for them and switch back and forth.

 ![results of question 7](Images/../../Images/Question7.png)